eurekaclinical/aiw-neo4j-etl/README.md

 ```

 ## Using it
-Just put the `aiw-neo4j-etl` jarfile in the classpath, and Protempa will automatically register it.
+Just put the `aiw-neo4j-etl` jarfile and its dependencies in the classpath, and Protempa will automatically register it.

 Here is an example:
 ```